maxmahlke/ssos/docs/setup.rst

     All done!    |    2 SSOs found in 15326 Sources    |    The analysis ran in 364 seconds

     Output File: /tmp/cats/ssos.csv
+    Log File: /tmp/logs/ssos_20180720103204.log

-In case an SSO was detected, you should look at the cats/ssos.csv file and the cutouts to verify the detection.
-In cats/ssos.csv, you can also find basic SkyBoT parameters, if the object was successfully matched.
-For more detailed information on the possible match, look into the SkyBoT queries in skybot.
+In case an SSO was detected, you should look at the ``cats/ssos.csv`` file and the cutouts to verify the detection.
+In ``cats/ssos.csv``, you can also find basic SkyBoT parameters, if the object was successfully matched.
+For more detailed information on the possible match, look into the SkyBoT queries in ``skybot/``.

 The final database contains the following columns

 .. code-block:: bash

-    SOURCE_NUMBER - SCAMP groups single detections into one source by giving them the same SOURCE_NUMBER CATALOG_NUMBER - Number of SExtractor catalog containing this source detections RA - Right Asecension of source in degree
+    SOURCE_NUMBER - SCAMP groups detections into sources by giving them the same SOURCE_NUMBER CATALOG_NUMBER - Number of SExtractor catalog containing this source detections RA - Right Asecension of source in degree
     DEC - Declincation of source in degree